Easiest European Countries to Move to From the USA: A 2026 Guide

 How to Choose the Country That’s Easiest for You

-• What is your financial situation?
-Do you have a steady remote salary, significant savings, or a qualifying passive income stream?
-This is often the most critical factor for visas like Spain’s Non-Lucrative Visa or Portugal’s D7.
+• Your income: do you have a remote salary, savings, or passive income like a pension?
+This decides whether something like Spain’s Non-Lucrative Visa or Portugal’s D7 is realistic.

 Frequently Asked Questions

-How much money do I realistically need to save before moving to Europe?
+How much money do I need before moving?

-Can I still work for my US company remotely if I move to Europe?
+Can I work remotely for my US company?

-Will I have to give up my US citizenship to become a resident or citizen in Europe?
+Will I have to give up my US citizenship?

-Navigating taxes can seem complex, but it’s manageable.
-As a US citizen, you are required to file US taxes on your worldwide income no matter where you live.
-However, to prevent being taxed twice on the same income, you can use provisions like the Foreign Earned Income Exclusion (FEIE) or the Foreign Tax Credit (FTC).
-We strongly advise consulting with a tax professional specializing in US expat situations to ensure you are compliant and optimize your financial situation.
+As a US citizen, you have to file US taxes on your worldwide income wherever you live.
+To avoid being taxed twice, you can usually use the Foreign Earned Income Exclusion or the Foreign Tax Credit.
+The rules get complicated quickly, so it’s worth working with a tax professional who specializes in US expat returns to stay compliant and avoid overpaying.

-The Schengen Area is one of the best perks of living in Europe!
-It is a zone of 29 European countries that have abolished internal border controls.
-Once you hold a residency permit for any Schengen member country (like Portugal, Italy, or Germany), you can travel freely throughout all the others without visa checks or passport stamps.
-This makes exploring the continent for a weekend trip as easy and seamless as traveling between states back home.
+The Schengen Area is a group of 29 European countries that have removed border controls between them.
+Once you hold a residence permit for one Schengen country, such as Portugal, Italy, or Germany, you can travel to the others for short stays without visa checks or passport stamps, which makes getting around the continent straightforward.

 Leave a Reply